tph-kds/frst_project_mle_predict_mark/README.md

 # First_Project_MLE_Predict_Mark

 ### Software  And Tools Requirements
 #### *Note: Because I have no the account on Heroku, I can't  deploy the entire process.
-This is a first way to graduatelly understand everything about Machine Learning Engineering
+This is a first way for me to graduatelly understand everything about Machine Learning Engineering

 1. [Github Account](https://github.com)
 2. [HerokuAccount](https://heroku.com)